bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 Rewording Bolognese:

-> The .NET framework decided to use allow developers to hide and/or ignore
+> The .NET framework decided to allow developers to hide and/or ignore
 > some of the possible results of every computation.
+They organized such
+> hidable/ignorable results in a class hierarchy rooted at `System.Exception`.
-By doing so, it makes it
+> By doing so, it makes it easier to write **unreliable** apps,
-> easier to write **unreliable** apps, but more difficult to write **reliable** ones.
+> but more difficult to write **reliable** apps.

 I've found such a pain in the Exception handling of .NET that I considered to move out.